cmu-phil/py-tetrad/pytetrad/R/README.md

 We are thinking about some kind of packaging for this to make the install process easier, maybe an R package or a Docker perhaps.

+We are unsure what kind of graph to output to be useful to R users; currently we are outputting a general graph format used by PCALG.
+If you have thoughts for this, please let me know.

 #### (1) You must follow the instructions in the [py-tetrad README](https://github.com/cmu-phil/py-tetrad) to clone the py-tetrad GitHub repository and set it up (Installing JPype, etc.).
 It's best to set the JAVA_HOME variable in the .bash_profile file.

 #### (2) Launching RStudio from a Mac's Terminal window would be best.
 Otherwise, the JAVA_HOME variable doesn't take. ( I haven't tested Windows yet.)